built-on-openfin/workspace-starter/how-to/setup-automation-tests/README.md

 ## To execute the example tests

-There are some example tests written which use the `openfin-test-runner` and `openfin-test-helpers`, they are written to execute against the `how-to/register-with-home` e.g.
+There are some example tests written which use the `@openfin/automation-cli` and `@openfin/automation-helpers`, they are written to execute against the `how-to/register-with-home` e.g.

 To run the tests against the hosted version of the `register-with-home` app you can run.